The master plan of Plantentuin Meise

 In recent years, we have also invested in the collection and use of rainwater in the estate.
 With our rainwater storage system, we now have more than 1 million litres of rainwater at our disposal for watering our plant collections.
 The Botanic Garden aims to become CO₂-neutral by 2050, so heating as efficiently as possible is the aim.

-In the next phase, starting in 2023, we will renovate the Boiler Room and build a new technical building.
+In the next phase we will renovate the Boiler Room and build a new technical building.
 A new public restaurant with a roof terrace will be built in the Pachthof zone.
 It will truly be the vibrant heart of the estate.
 Bouchout Castle will be the place to be for all your MICE activities, be it a conference, a team-building day for the company, or a family celebration.
 And we won’t forget the parking, bikes included!

 Day after day, we continue our mission, along with all our visitors and partners!